Dark Matter (H)eats Young Planets

 where $J_A$ is the nuclear spin of the target, $\langle S_p \rangle$ the average proton and $\langle S_n \rangle$ the average neutron spin of the nucleus.
 The $a_p$, and $a_n$ are the DM model parameters indicating the coupling strength to protons and neutrons respectively.
 For example in the case of $a_p = 1$, and $a_n = 0$, the hydrogen scattering cross section is equal to the DM scattering cross section on protons $\sigma_{SD} = \sigma_p$, which we will use as a benchmark model.

+To compute the capture of DM in the protoplanet we introduce a simplifying effective framework and use the \verb|Asteria|~\cite{asteria, RKLandJS} package to compute capture in two regimes depending on where in the object we expect the DM to be captured.
+In the first regime the DM capture takes place on the scale of the entire object and the average chemical composition of the protoplanet is taken as an input for \verb|Asteria|, while in the other regime the capture takes place in the envelope.
+In the second case only the chemical composition of the envelope is used, but the total mass of the protoplanet determines the escape velocity.
+To distinguish the regimes we define the effective capture length $\lambda_{\rm cap}$ and compare it to the size of the protoplanet, which is dominated by the size of the envelope.

+where $N_{\rm cap}$ is the number of scatterings required to capture a DM particle~\cite{Mack:2007xj}, $v_{\text{esc}}$ the protoplanets' escape velocity, $v_{\chi}$ the DM impact velocity, and $\mu = m_{\rm DM}/m_{\rm SM}$ is the mass ratio between the DM and the average SM particle in the protoplanet.
+Note that this estimate provides an upper bound on the capture length of DM as a straight-line trajectory is assumed.

-We model the protoplanet in a simplified manner assuming that it consists of an icy core are an outer gas envelope, both are assumed to have a homogeneous average density.
+To determine the chemical composition we model the protoplanet in a simplified manner assuming that it consists of an icy core and an outer gas envelope, both are assumed to have a homogeneous average density.
 We use the mass and radius from Ref.~\cite{Lissauer:2008hn} as time dependent input quantities.
 The outer envelope has a large radius and a low density.
-We model the envelope to consist of 75\% hydrogen and 25\% helium and compute the fraction of dark matter that is captured.
-We find that only at substantial cross sections above $10^{-28} \text{cm}^2$ a substantial fraction of the DM particles are captured.
-The most efficient capture rate takes place in the GeV mass range, when the DM mass matches the hydrogen target mass.
-The core of the protoplanet is much more dense, which has the potential to increase the DM capture rate.
-We model the core as having a $58/42$ ice ($\rm H_2 O$) to silica ($\rm Si O_2$) mass ratio~\cite{2021Icar..35514087D}, which makes Oxygen the most abundant element.
-This implies that optimal capture happens for slightly heavier DM candidates, due to more efficient energy transfer between the SM and DM particles of similar mass.
+We model the envelope to consist of 75\% hydrogen and 25\% helium.
+The core is assumed to have a $58/42$ ice ($\rm H_2 O$) to silica ($\rm Si O_2$) mass ratio~\cite{2021Icar..35514087D}, which makes Oxygen the most abundant element.
+This implies that in the regime where the core contributes to the capture, optimal capture happens for slightly heavier DM candidates, due to more efficient energy transfer between the SM and DM particles of similar mass.

 For the spin-dependent calculation, we need to estimate the mass fraction which is relevant for spin-dependent scattering.
 Thus we take the isotope fractions and properties of the elements in Tab.~\ref{table:isotopes}.